yyutong/NUtrition-Secret-Project/README.md

 - Make trial mode available for users who don't log in

-  For users who don't login, they can also search food and look through restaurants and food.
+  For users who don't login, they can also search food to get where the food is located in.
+But they can't look through restaurants and document food calories

 - Deploy on Heroku

-  Users can take advantage of this website online.
-It is stable.
+  Users can take advantage of this website online without deploying it locally.
+Heroku is a stable platform.

 ## Feature test